boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ###  MPLS/SRv6 Attachment Circuit

-In some cases, a CE connects with the Provider using the Inter-AS Option B/C with the use of MPLS or SRv6 data planes.
+In some cases, a CE connects with the provider network using the Inter-AS Option B/C with the use of MPLS or SRv6 data planes.
 An example is depicted in {{figure-51}}.
-The configuration of VRFs together with control plane identifiers, such as route-targets/route-distinguishers happens on the CE.
+The configuration of VRFs together with control plane identifiers, such as route targets/route distinguishers happens on the CE.
 This is a source of confusion since these configurations are typically enforced on PE devices.
 Notwithstanding, the reference design based on Orchestration scope prevails: the CE is managed by the Customer and the AC is based on MPLS or SRv6 data plane technologies.
-Note that the complete termination of the AC within the Provider Network may happen on distinct routers: this is another example of distributed PE (e.g., in Option C, the ASBR and a remote PE in the Provider Network with VRF configuration form a distributed PE).
+Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE (e.g., in Option C, the ASBR and a remote PE in the Provider Network with VRF configuration form a distributed PE).

 ~~~~
 {::include ./drawings/mpls-ac.txt}